hmpf/easydmp/docs/development/howto/new_question_types.rst

 How to make the different types
 ===============================

-A simple Question like `date` consist of a proxy model inheriting from Question with an `input_type`, and a form for the `same input_type`.
+A simple Question like `date` consists of a proxy model inheriting from Question with an `input_type`, and a form for the same `input_type`.
 If it's a single field like in `date` that's it, but for a complex field like `daterange` you also need a widget.

 A formset like `cost` also has a proxy model inheriting from Question, but in addition to the form it also has a formset.
 Do note the base class: